 Recovery From EarWell™

-As a non-surgical procedure, there’s no downtime or recovery time necessary after EarWell.
-The risks of side effects include irritation in the area the device is applied to, low-grade infections, and the potential need for correction later in life.
+As a non-surgical procedure, EarWell is painless, does not require anesthesia, and there’s no downtime or recovery time necessary.
+The risks of side effects include irritation in the area the device is applied to, low-grade infections, and the potential need for correction later in life, but any minor complications, such as skin irritation, can be effectively treated.

 gal-img